keremk/keremk.github.io/_posts/2014-06-21-Dating-With-Swift.md

       NSDate.date() - 2.months

-If we use the above ```Int``` extension, unfortunately we will not be taking into account the correct number of days in a month for the last 2 months.
-Our months extension just assumes that every month is 30 days, and returns the number of seconds for 30 days.
-And then if we just use the ```dateByAddingTimeInterval``` method on ```NSDate```, then we won't get our expected result.
-So as you know from the Cocoa APIs, we need to use ```NSDateComponents``` APIs for the correct calculation, and explicitly indicate that we are subtracting months.
-We need to differentiate between 1 month worth of seconds vs. 30 day worth of seconds.
+If we use a similar extension to the above ```Int``` extension, unfortunately we will not be taking into account the correct number of days in a month for the last 2 months.
+Our months extension will just assume that every month is 30 days, and return the number of seconds for 30 days.
+And then if we just use the ```dateByAddingTimeInterval``` method on ```NSDate```, we won't get our expected result.
+To solve this problem, as you know from the Cocoa APIs, we need to use ```NSDateComponents``` and explicitly indicate that we are subtracting months.
+In order to do that, we need to differentiate between one month worth of seconds vs. thirty day worth of seconds.
 Type system comes to the rescue:

 Let's introduce simple new type called Month: